 These are the three ways to pass parameters to a C# method: Value Parameters, Reference Parameters, and Out Parameters.

 Value Parameters – It’s also known as “Passing Value-Type Parameters or Passing Parameters.”
-It happens when a variable is passed as value type which contains its data not the reference by default.
+It happens when a variable is passed as a value type that contains its data not the reference by default.
 Also, when the user made some changes in the value type parameter, it won’t reflect the originally stored data as an argument.
 Moreover, to modify the original data, you can use ‘ref’ or ‘out’ keyword to pass it.

 Reference Parameters – This method accesses the argument’s memory location and passes it as a parameter instead of creating a new storage location.
 In this case, the change in the value can affect the argument.